-Last time we offered you to learn how to create a Bootstrap subtheme in Drupal 8 from our developer’s blog post, and today is the day for the double profit.
+Last time we gave you tips on how to create a Bootstrap subtheme in Drupal 8 from our developer’s blog post, and today we have another one for you.
 There is a useful Drupal module created by the InternetDevels developers who are working at JYSK global shop chain project.
 And, to tell you more about it, one of the module’s creators wrote this blog post explaining the module’s aim and work.
-Let’s now give her the floor.

 We decided to use this plug-in and create a Drupal module which would help us build a layout for the nodes and display it all in the same field.

 It lets you create a field of Gridstack type, where you can add multiple nodes to the same page and arrange them according to your preferences.

 It is very easy to do.
 First, install the Gridstack field module by downloading the module from drupal.org.

 Place it all in the libraries folder and safely enable the module in the administrative interface.

 Then everything is a snap: in the content type, create a field of Gridstack type.

 And customize it by selecting the types of content we want to display in the grid.
 Customize the grid cell, where: